druglogics/ags-paper/docs/index.md

 :::{.green-box}
 - No added benefit when using the *model-wise* approach.
-- Neither the random nor the proliferative models bring any significant change to the prediction performance of the calibrated models (ensemble-wise).
-- Only the proliferative models seem to add a small contribution to the calibrated models performance (top-right panel => ROC-AUC increases, PR-AUC is insignificantly changed nonetheless).
+- The proliferative models seem to add a small contribution to the calibrated models performance (right panel ensemble-wise results => ROC-AUC increases, PR-AUC is insignificantly changed nonetheless).
 - The $\beta_{best}$ that maximizes the ROC and PR AUC for the **combination of proliferative and calibrated models** and is equal to $\beta_{best}=-0.3$.
 For $\beta=-1$ we do not observe performance improvement in this case.
 :::

 ### Logistic Regression Analysis {-}

-We tried fitting a model using logistic regression as a different approach to combine/augment the results from calibrated simulations with the proliferative ones (for the HSA-assessed ensemble-wise results where there was a minimal benefit).
+We tried fitting a model using logistic regression as a different approach to combine/augment the results from calibrated simulations with the random proliferative ones (for the HSA-assessed ensemble-wise results where there was a minimal benefit).

 ```r